Foundation Diet and Health

 Purchasing - Storage

-Many supermarkets (e.g. Coop , Migros , Denner , Aldi , Rewe , Edeka , Billa ) have chickpea flour on offer all year round.
-Others (e.g. Volg , Lidl , Hofer , Spar ) probably only offer the flour during special weeks.
-In organic supermarkets (e.g. Denn's Biomarkt , Alnatura ) and health food stores you can find organic chickpea flour.
-Make sure that the flour is made from raw or roasted chickpeas - only roasted chickpea flour is suitable for raw consumption or raw processing.
+Many supermarkets (e.g. Coop, Migros, Denner, Aldi, Rewe, Edeka, Billa ) have chickpea flour on offer all year round (some of it organic).
+Others (e.g. Volg, Lidl, Hofer, Spar ) may offer the flour during special promotions.
+Organic chickpea flour can be found in organic supermarkets (e.g. Denn's Biomarkt, Alnatura ) and health food stores.
+Make sure that the flour is made from raw or roasted chickpeas - only roasted chickpea flour is suitable for direct consumption or further processing without heating.

 Storage tips